-Milloy uses a similar maneuver at the beginning of the article with the little story.
+Milloy uses a similar maneuver at the beginning of the article with his carefully constructed story.
 She presents a mother facing a somewhat authoritarian doctor ominously wanting to perform a treatment on the new born which may result in long-term negative side effects.
 It is then revealed to the reader that the hypothetical treatment is actually real and occurs ever day in the form of infant gender assignment.
 The problem with this, of course, is that a doctor stating the sex of a child is not a treatment.
 It is, well, just a statement of what is observed.
 The word treatment implies the use of medical intervention against some sort of illness or injury.
 That term obviously doesn't apply here.

 This leads me to my next point.
 When a doctor states the babies sex, he or she is simply stating the child's biological gender.
 It's hilarious how Milloy describes this as an insidious treatment performed without parental consent based on nothing more than a doctors opinion.
 I'm guessing that for all of human history, whenever a child was born, one of the first things the doctor, midwife or parents have done is to look between the child's legs to see if it was a boy or a girl.
 But according to Milloy, this very act is to "instantly and brutally" reduce a child "from such infinite potentials down to one concrete set of expectations and stereotypes, and any behavioral deviation from that will be severely punished."